slint-ui/slint/README.md

 Slint is in active development.
 The state of support for each platform is as
 follows:

-- **Embedded**: *Ready* Slint runtime requires less than 300KiB of RAM.
-Slint is being used by customers in production projects on embedded devices running embedded Linux and Windows.
-Slint can run on different processor architectures such as ARM Cortex M, ESP32, STM32 from the MCU category to ARM Cortex A, Intel x86 from the MPU category.
+- **Embedded**: *Ready* Slint is being used by customers in production on embedded devices running embedded Linux and Windows.
+The Slint run-time requires less than 300KiB of RAM and can run on different processor architectures such as ARM Cortex M, ESP32, STM32 from the MCU category to ARM Cortex A, Intel x86 from the MPU category.
 - **Desktop**: *In Progress*.
 While Slint is a good fit on Windows, Linux and Mac, we are working on improving the platform support in subsequent releases.
 - **Web**: *In Progress*.
 Slint apps can be compiled to WebAssembly and can run